 We are deeply saddened by the tragic passing of Robert “Bob” D. Critton, Jr., who passed away peacefully on December 8, 2020.
 Bob was an incredibly devoted attorney, veteran, colleague, partner, father, grandfather, husband, and friend.
 Bob will be deeply missed, but never forgotten.

-Bob joined the Firm in 1986 as a partner.
-Bob was a Board Certified civil trial attorney who specialized in general civil and complex commercial litigation.
+Mr. Critton joined the firm in 1986 as a partner.
+He was a Board Certified civil trial attorney who specialized in general civil and complex commercial litigation.
 He was known by his colleagues as one of the most detailed and well-prepared lawyers in Palm Beach County.
-He was a lawyer’s lawyer.
-Bob was often called on by other lawyers for advice and counseling.
+He was a “lawyer’s lawyer” and was often called on by other lawyers for advice and counseling.

-Bob was a dedicated advocate for his clients.
-He practiced law with integrity and civility.
-Bob enjoyed complex and challenging cases.
-His accolades over his forty-year legal career are too numerous to list.
+Mr. Critton was a dedicated advocate for his clients.
+He practiced law with integrity and civility and enjoyed complex and challenging cases.
+His accolades over his forty-year legal career are extensive and too numerous to list.

-Bob will be remembered for his devotion to people.
-Because of Bob, many of the Firm’s employees have been with the Firm for decades.
-Countless lawyers and employees of the Firm have been impacted by Bob’s mentorship.
+Mr. Critton will be remembered for his devotion to people.
+Because of him, many of the firm’s employees have been dedicated employees for decades.
+Countless lawyers and employees have been impacted by his mentorship.

 In 2016, Mr. Critton was diagnosed with stage IV pancreatic cancer, a disease with a median survival rate of two to six months.
 But, because of his regimented treatment and dedication to fighting the disease, we were blessed with four amazing years after his diagnosis.
 Mr. Critton was not deterred by his diagnosis.
 He lived his life to the fullest, enjoyed every moment, and continued his devotion to his family, his practice, and his friends.
 Mr. Critton was known for being jovial and had an uplifting approach to life.
 After his diagnosis, he left those around him inspired by his courageous battle.